 April 18, 2016: The U.S. Supreme Court hears oral argument in United States v.
 Texas.
 MALDEF, representing the lone interveners in the case, presents oral argument on behalf of the three mothers.

 June 23, 2016: The U.S. Supreme Court announces without detail a 4-4 deadlock of the justices in United States v.
 Texas.
 As a result, Judge Hanen’s preliminary injunction remains in place, blocking the implementation of DAPA.

 June 15, 2017: The case returns to the trial court and, following many months of a stay to allow the new administration to decide its position, Texas refuses to agree to further delay.
-In response, the DHS officially rescinds DAPA, ending an initiative that existed on paper only.
+In response, the U.S. Department of Homeland Security officially rescinds DAPA, ending an initiative that existed on paper only.

 July 28, 2017: MALDEF asks a federal court in Brownsville, Texas to dismiss Texas v.
 United States, the 2015 lawsuit filed by Texas against DAPA, because the case became moot once the initiative was rescinded.

-September 5, 2017: Texas moves to dismiss of Texas v.
+September 5, 2017: Texas moves to dismiss Texas v.
 United States, citing the rescission of DAPA.